dfds/crossplane-configuration-dfds/README.md

 SERVICE_ACCOUNT_NAME=provider-aws-[id from aws service account name here]
 ```

-Using EKSCTL
+Option 1: Using EKSCTL
 ```
 #eksctl create iamserviceaccount --cluster "${CLUSTER_NAME}" --region "${AWS_REGION}" --name="$SERVICE_ACCOUNT_NAME" --namespace="$SERVICE_ACCOUNT_NAMESPACE" --role-name="$IAM_ROLE_NAME" --role-only --attach-policy-arn="arn:aws:iam::aws:policy/AdministratorAccess" --approve --override-existing-serviceaccounts
 ```

+> Note: Using EKSCTL will use StringEquals in the Trust Relationship and use the exact name of the aws-provider service account.
+This would mean it needs
+editing with each upgrade of the AWS provider so it is preferrable to use the AWS CLI method below instead

-Using AWS CLI
+Option 2: Using AWS CLI
 ```
 read -r -d '' TRUST_RELATIONSHIP <<EOF
 {